api2cart/swift5-sdk/docs/OrderAPI.md

 let enableCache = true // Bool | If the value is 'true', we will cache orders for a 15 minutes in order to increase speed and reduce requests throttling for some methods and shoping platforms (for example order.shipment.add) (optional) (default to false) let useLatestApiVersion = true // Bool | Use the latest platform API version (optional) (default to false) let roundingPrecision = 987 // Int | <p>Specifies the rounding precision for fractional numeric values (such as prices, taxes, and weights).</p> <p>Supported values range from <b>1</b> to <b>6</b>.</p> <p>The default rounding precision may vary depending on the platform.
 You can retrieve the default value using the <strong>cart.info</strong> method in the <code>default_rounding_precision</code> field. </p><p>Values are rounded to the nearest number at the specified precision.
-Fractions of .5 or higher are rounded up, while fractions lower than .5 are rounded down.</p> (optional)
+Fractions of .5 or higher are rounded up, while fractions lower than .5 are rounded down.</p> (optional) let allowUserDefinedOrderStatuses = true // Bool | Indicates whether custom (user-defined) order statuses should be included in the response. (optional) (default to false)

 // order.list
-OrderAPI.orderList(start: start, count: count, pageCursor: pageCursor, ids: ids, orderIds: orderIds, sinceId: sinceId, storeId: storeId, customerId: customerId, customerEmail: customerEmail, basketId: basketId, currencyId: currencyId, phone: phone, orderStatus: orderStatus, orderStatusIds: orderStatusIds, ebayOrderStatus: ebayOrderStatus, financialStatus: financialStatus, financialStatusIds: financialStatusIds, fulfillmentStatus: fulfillmentStatus, returnStatus: returnStatus, fulfillmentChannel: fulfillmentChannel, shippingMethod: shippingMethod, skipOrderIds: skipOrderIds, isDeleted: isDeleted, shippingCountryIso3: shippingCountryIso3, deliveryMethod: deliveryMethod, shipNodeType: shipNodeType, createdTo: createdTo, createdFrom: createdFrom, modifiedTo: modifiedTo, modifiedFrom: modifiedFrom, tags: tags, sortBy: sortBy, sortDirection: sortDirection, params: params, responseFields: responseFields, exclude: exclude, enableCache: enableCache, useLatestApiVersion: useLatestApiVersion, roundingPrecision: roundingPrecision) { (response, error) in
+OrderAPI.orderList(start: start, count: count, pageCursor: pageCursor, ids: ids, orderIds: orderIds, sinceId: sinceId, storeId: storeId, customerId: customerId, customerEmail: customerEmail, basketId: basketId, currencyId: currencyId, phone: phone, orderStatus: orderStatus, orderStatusIds: orderStatusIds, ebayOrderStatus: ebayOrderStatus, financialStatus: financialStatus, financialStatusIds: financialStatusIds, fulfillmentStatus: fulfillmentStatus, returnStatus: returnStatus, fulfillmentChannel: fulfillmentChannel, shippingMethod: shippingMethod, skipOrderIds: skipOrderIds, isDeleted: isDeleted, shippingCountryIso3: shippingCountryIso3, deliveryMethod: deliveryMethod, shipNodeType: shipNodeType, createdTo: createdTo, createdFrom: createdFrom, modifiedTo: modifiedTo, modifiedFrom: modifiedFrom, tags: tags, sortBy: sortBy, sortDirection: sortDirection, params: params, responseFields: responseFields, exclude: exclude, enableCache: enableCache, useLatestApiVersion: useLatestApiVersion, roundingPrecision: roundingPrecision, allowUserDefinedOrderStatuses: allowUserDefinedOrderStatuses) { (response, error) in
     guard error == nil else {
         print(error)
         return